Women on Steroids – Chyna

 Becoming The Most Famous of All Women On Steroids

-In a break with tradition, Chyna was booked as a real wrestler.
-In the past, women’s roles in professional wrestling were limited to valets (arm candy) and matches within the women’s division, which were mostly a literary device designed to allow bathroom breaks during a pay-per-view.
+In a break with tradition, Chyna booked as a real wrestler.
+In the past, women’s roles in professional wrestling were limited to valets (arm candy) and matches within the women’s division.
+Mostly a literary device designed to allow bathroom breaks during a pay-per-view.
 Chyna announced that she wasn’t interested in seeking the women’s title.
 She wanted to wrestle men.

 For as long as her backstage political backing endured, she was remarkably successful in this quest.
 She fought the Rock and Stone Cold Steve Austin, two of the company’s biggest stars, and eventually won the WWF’s Intercontinental Title, a championship belt for wrestlers who weren’t quite ready for main event billing.
 Chyna worked programs with or against Chris Jericho, Eddie Guerrero and Jeff Jarrett, among others.

-Her quest for the gold was assisted by her off-screen relationship with Triple H, which had become hot and heavy during the preceding months.
-(Chyna later told Howard Stern that the two had a lot of anal sex, which Stern speculated was some kind of gay thing, in light of Chyna’s masculine, steroid-fueled physique.)
+Her quest for the gold was assisted by her off-screen relationship with Triple H. Becoming hot and heavy during the preceding months.
+(Chyna later told Howard Stern that the two had a lot of anal sex.
+Stern speculated was some kind of gay thing, in light of Chyna’s masculine, steroid-fueled physique.)

-Triple H was one of the company’s top stars, and more importantly, he was the consummate backstage politician.
-Sleeping with powerful people is a great way to reach the top… as long as you don’t stop sleeping with them.
+Triple H was one of the company’s top stars.
+More importantly, he was the consummate backstage politician.
+Sleeping with powerful people is a great way to reach the top.
+As long as you don’t stop sleeping with them.

 Triple H became involved in a storyline that had him “marrying” Stephanie McMahon, daughter of WWF Chairman and CEO Vince McMahon.
 The on-screen story eventually morphed into a real-life affair, however, leaving Chyna out in the cold.
 When her contract expired, Laurer and the WWF couldn’t come to terms over money, and she left.